-• Ask libraries or bookshops if they will display a few of your postcard poems in their shop windows or put them on display on Phantom National Poetry Day.

-• Take a group of children to read some poems in a retirement village on Phantom National Poetry Day.
-I have done this several times with children and it is one of the most heart-warming things I have done.

-• Get your local library to invite people in for morning tea and listen to children from your school read some poems.

-• Go on a poetry picnic.
+- Ask libraries or bookshops if they will display a few of your postcard poems in their shop windows or put them on display on Phantom Billstickers National Poetry Day. - Take a group of children to read some poems in a retirement village on Phantom Billstickers National Poetry Day.
+I have done this several times with children and it is one of the most heart-warming things I have done. - Get your local library to invite people in for morning tea and listen to children from your school read some poems. - Go on a poetry picnic.
 Pack a snack, invite grandparents, and find a perfect spot in your school grounds to have a picnic and listen to the children read some poems.
-If it is wet, you can always picnic in the slam poetry is important.
+If it is wet, you can always picnic in the hall or classrooms. - Try a poetry slam!
+Perform your poems in front of the class or syndicate or school.
+Make a list of who is performing.
+The sound in slam poetry is important.
 Rhythm is important.
 You might play with rhyme.
 You might write poems that show how you feel or what you think about something.
 There might be a time limit.
 You might recite the poem off by heart.
 You don't usually use props but you can use gestures.
 Slam events can be competitive, but they don't have to be.
 They can just share the love of poetry.
 The audience can show appreciation with finger clips and claps and whoops.